Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 - Georgia has played seven games, with five wins against the spread.

-- The Bulldogs have an against the spread record of 4-2 in their six games as a favorite of 14 points or more so far this season.
+- The Bulldogs have been favored by 14 points or more six times this season and are 4-2 ATS in those matchups.

-- Georgia's games this year have hit the over on three of seven set point totals (42.9%).
+- Georgia's games this year have hit the over three times in seven opportunities (42.9%).

-- When Georgia amasses more than 335.4 yards, the team is 4-2 against the spread and 6-0 overall.
+- When Georgia totals more than 335.4 yards, the team is 4-2 against the spread and 6-0 overall.

-- The Bulldogs have turned the ball over one more time (7 total) than the Gators have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.